LearnersBlock/learners-block/README.md

 As with all community projects, we do incur costs.
 You can see everything we have spent, everything we have been donated and you can donate through our [funding page](https://docs.learnersblock.org/about-us/how-we-are-funded).

+## Security & Privacy

+Details on security and privacy can be found in our [documentation](https://docs.learnersblock.org/additional-info/security-and-privacy).

 ## License

 Learner’s Block is released under the [GPL-3.0 License](https://github.com/LearnersBlock/learners-block/blob/main/LICENSE)